Buying vs. Owning vs. Selling: The Three Cost Stages Many Buyers Mix Together

 1. The buying stage: cash needed to get into the property

-Buying-stage costs may include a deposit or earnest money, down payment, inspection, appraisal, lender fees, title or escrow costs, legal fees, transfer taxes or land transfer taxes, recording fees, title insurance where applicable, prepaid property taxes, prepaid insurance, moving costs, and early setup costs.
+Buying-stage costs may include a deposit or earnest money, down payment, inspection, appraisal, lender fees, title or escrow costs, legal fees, transfer taxes or land transfer taxes, recording fees, title insurance where applicable, prepaid property taxes, prepaid insurance, moving costs, and early setup costs such as locks, basic repairs, and initial furnishings.

 2. Why the buying stage is easy to underestimate